llvm/mlir-www/website/content/users/_index.md

 interoperate seamlessly with existing users of Vulkan APIs, specifically focused on games and rendering pipelines.

+## [Nod Distributed Runtime](https://nod.ai/project/distributedruntime/): Asynchronous fine-grained op-level parallel runtime

+Nod's MLIR based Parallel Compiler and Distributed Runtime  provide a way to easily scale out training and inference of very large models across multiple heterogeneous devices (CPUs/GPUs/Accelerators/FPGAs)  in a cluster while exploiting fine-grained op-level parallelism.

 ## [NPComp](https://github.com/llvm/mlir-npcomp): MLIR based compiler toolkit for numerical python programs

 The NPComp project aims to provide tooling for compiling numerical python programs of various forms to take advantage of MLIR+LLVM code generation and backend runtime systems.

 In addition to providing a bridge to a variety of Python based numerical programming frameworks, NPComp also directly develops components for tracing and compilation of generic Python program fragments.

 ## [ONNX-MLIR](https://github.com/onnx/onnx-mlir)